1

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-Recent Examples of dishy All That Glitters, his accounting of Inigo Philbrick’s bad art friendship and even worse art fraud, is dishy and vulnerable and propulsive.
-Anusha Praturu, Vulture, 22 May 2024 The first episode focuses on the early days of the community and its lighter side — the jokes, the watch parties, the celebrity spats, the dishy threads (who could forget Zola?).
-Angie Han, The Hollywood Reporter, 3 Sep.
-2019 The filmmaker’s dishy, behind-the-scenes look at working with some of the biggest names in Hollywood.
+Recent Examples of dishy McPherson has an appealingly frank and dishy manner.
+Rachel Monroe, The New Yorker, 21 June 2024 All That Glitters, his accounting of Inigo Philbrick’s bad art friendship and even worse art fraud, is dishy and vulnerable and propulsive.
+Anusha Praturu, Vulture, 22 May 2024 The filmmaker’s dishy, behind-the-scenes look at working with some of the biggest names in Hollywood.
 The California Independent Booksellers Alliance, Los Angeles Times, 10 Apr.
-2024 Her new album, Eternal Sunshine, delves into her recent divorce in a fashion that’s meticulous, dishy, and a little poisonous.
-Spencer Kornhaber, The Atlantic, 13 Mar.
+2024 The filmmaker’s dishy, behind-the-scenes look at working with some of the biggest names in Hollywood.
+The California Independent Booksellers Alliance, Los Angeles Times, 27 Mar.
 2024 See All Example Sentences for dishy

 Recent Examples of Synonyms for dishy